cometloop/take-home-task/README.md

 - If I had more time I would add more test cases around the calculations, as well as all the possible responses the api could possibly return.

+- I committed the .env file (which normally I wouldn't do) just to show how I would (in a real world scenario) leverage env variables to get things like an API_BASE_URL instead of hardcoding it in the src files

 - I have some q's around the score calculation.
 In a real world scenario I would reach out to the owner of this ticket to get further clarification.
 For this exercise I did what I thought made sense.

 - I chose to write e2e tests with playwright as it was quicker to standup and didnt require any mocking